 The Form Factor of a building is key in low energy design because it tells you how thick your insulation has to be.
 If you can halve the form factor (ie, simplify the building’s shape) you can halve the wall insulation you need to get the same thermal performance.
 The lower number the better.

 The average semi-detached house has a form factor of 3.
-Here’s an example of an apartment block with a form factor of 1.75.
+Here’s a typical UK home dormer roof, the complication of which will give it a Passivhaus Form Factor of 3 or 4:

 Why is a block of flats so good?

-Imagine this block of flats in London is 20 metres wide, 40 metres high and 10 metres long.
-To get the total Heat Loss Area we work out the areas of each of this buildings six sides:
+To get the total Heat Loss Area we work out the areas of each of this building’s six sides:

 [(20 x 40) + (40 x 10) + (10 x 20)] x 2 = 2800 square metres